Apr 29, 2026

 Outcomes Assessments – How it is met & When it is met

-1. Assess the biological, cognitive, cultural, environmental and social factors that influence development throughout childhood.
+1. Explain the biological, cognitive, cultural, environmental, and social factors that influence human development throughout childhood.

 2. Evaluate current and past research in childhood guided by theories within developmental psychology.